Wednesday, October 27, 2004

 "I don't think we should deny people rights to a civil union, a legal arrangement, if that's what a state chooses to do so," Bush said in an interview aired Tuesday on ABC.
 Bush acknowledged that his position put him at odds with the Republican platform, which opposes civil unions.

-marriage different from legal arrangements that enable people to have rights," said Bush, who has pressed for a constitutional amendment to ban gay marriage (search).
+"I view the definition of marriage different from legal arrangements that enable people to have rights," said Bush, who has pressed for a constitutional amendment to ban gay marriage (search).
 "States ought to be able to have the right to pass laws that enable people to be able to have rights like others."

-search) backs civil unions for gay couples, too.
+Democratic presidential candidate John Kerry (search) backs civil unions for gay couples, too.
 He opposes gay marriage but also opposes the idea of a constitutional ban.

 (Story continues below)